 Conventional scanner technologies and analytics engines have trouble handling this drift as failed host matching can lead to both duplicates of existing vulnerabilities and masking of critical flaws as hosts change their characteristics over time.

 The Digital Defense scan engine works on the principle of real-time event-based tuning.
-Digital Defense’s VA scanner, Network Intelligence Reconnaissance Vehicle (NIRV), is event driven and can adjust its plugin sets and auditing mechanisms in real time as it learns more information about the host and network.
+Digital Defense’s Vulnerability Scanner, Network Intelligence Reconnaissance Vehicle (NIRV), is event driven and can adjust its plugin sets and auditing mechanisms in real time as it learns more information about the host and network.
 Information is gleaned from each host, service, and application, and is reused throughout the scope of the assessment, allowing for a more thorough audit of its peers.

 For the report - https://www.digitaldefense.com/frost-sullivan-vm-report

 Founded in 1999, Digital Defense, Inc. is a trusted provider of managed security risk assessment tools and solutions, protecting billions of dollars in assets for clients around the globe.
 This includes highly regulated industries such as healthcare, financial, and retail, as well as those entrusted with sensitive data such as law firms and energy companies.
 Digital Defense’s unique Vulnerability Management as a Service (VMaaS) model delivers consistently accurate vulnerability scanning and penetration testing, while its security awareness training promotes employees’ security-minded behavior.
 Digital Defense security solutions are highly regarded by industry experts, as illustrated by the company’s top 25 ranking (#21) in Cybersecurity Ventures’ list of the World’s 500 Hottest Cybersecurity Companies, as well as inclusion in CSO Outlook’s Top 10 Network Security Companies, and CIO Review’s 20 Most Promising Cyber Security Solutions